werringwu/MMAL/README.md

 # Rebuttal Response to ndrB
 Thanks for responses.
 ## RQ1@Theoretical justification of MMK.
 The choice of $\mathrm{g(z)}=\frac{1+z}{2+z}$ facilitates invariablitiy of MMK to spatial disturbance as in Fig.2.
-According to the chain rule, the $\frac{1}{(2+z)^2}$ makes relative small values in difference map of image moments caused by spatial disturbances tend to be zero, facilitating invariablitiy to spatial disturbance in optimizating nonlinear continuous network.
+According to the chain rule, the $\frac{1}{(2+z)^2}$ makes values in difference map of image moments caused by spatial disturbances smaller, facilitating invariablitiy to spatial disturbance in optimizating nonlinear continuous network.
 In Tab.1, we validated this choice against alternatives, and $\mathrm{g(z)}$ achieved the best performances in LOL v2-syn.

 Tab.1 Diff monotonic.
 ||$\log(1+z)$|$2^z$|$\frac{1}{1+\exp^{-z}}$|$\frac{1+z}{2+z}$
 -|-|-|-|-|
 PSNR/SSIM|23.92/.922|25.63/.939|26.33/.942|26.63/.944
 ## RQ2@Contributions of MMAL.
-As we known, MMAL is the first to integrate moments effectively as a loss for Low-Level Vision, opening new avenues for cross-domain learning.
+MMAL is the first to integrate moments as a loss for Low-Level Vision, opening new avenues for cross-domain learning.
 Traditional frequency-based method [15,47] directly manipulate amplitude or phase.
-MMAL innovatively combines moment functions with a monotonic kernel to modulate the frequency domain, breaking the traditional boundary between spatial & frequency domains, which maintain semi-local structural details while benefiting from frequency-domain enhancements.
-MMAL outperform serveral SOTA methods (Tab.1,2, manuscript) and MMAL boosts performance when combined with frequency-domain methods(Tab.2).
+MMAL innovatively combines moments  with a monotonic kernel to modulate the frequency domain, breaking the traditional boundary between spatial & frequency domains through convolution theorem, which maintains semi-local details while benefiting from frequency-domain enhancements.
+MMAL outperforms serveral SOTA methods (Tab.1,2, manuscript) and boosts performance when combined with frequency-domain methods(Tab.2).
 While mixed cross-domian networks incurs significant cost, MMAL introduces no-extra inference cost(Tab.3).

 Tab.2 Comparison with frequency method in LOL v2-syn.
 ||FECNet|FECNet+MMAL|FourLLIE'23|FourLLIE+MMAL|WaveMamba'24|WaveMamba+MMAL|RetinexFormer+MMAL